 Managing Director, IBC Youth Development

-Chad Murphy was named International Bowling Campus Managing Director of Youth Development in January 2012.
-Prior to being elevated to his new role, Murphy spent nearly two years as Director of Youth for the Bowling Proprietors' Association of America and then IBC Director of Youth.
+Chad Murphy was named USBC Executive Director in June 2014.
+Murphy spent nearly two years as Director of Youth for the Bowling Proprietors' Association of America before taking over as International Bowling Campus Managing Director of Youth Development in January 2012.
 Prior to joining the IBC, Murphy worked for Columbia Industries from 1998 to 2007, and moved to Ebonite International as brand manager for Columbia 300 in 2007.
 Murphy started in the bowling industry as a Technical Tour Representative on the Professional Bowlers Association and Professional Women's Bowling Association tours for Columbia 300 before moving to roles in sales, marketing and lead product manager for Columbia's research and development team.
 In 1998, Murphy earned a place on Team USA and won a silver medal at the 1998 World Tenpin Team Cup in Amsterdam.
 Murphy also was part of the Ebonite Nitro/r's team that won two Grand Championships at the Brunswick World Team Challenge Series in 1994 and 1996.

-Jason Overstreet was named to USBC's executive team in January 2012 and oversees the Marketing, Interactive, Video Production, Public Relations, and Creative Services areas.
-Overstreet joined USBC in 2008 as Director of Public Relations and Publications.
+Jason Overstreet was named Deputy Executive Director in July 2014.
+Overstreet, who started at USBC in 2008 and joined USBC’s executive team in January 2012, oversees marketing, communications, television production, business development, association development and membership services.
 Prior to arriving at USBC, Overstreet worked for more than a decade as an on-air television news reporter in markets including Dallas-Fort Worth, Oklahoma City, and Champaign-Decatur-Springfield, Ill.
 He won multiple Associated Press awards and his body of work included coverage focused on national politics, sports business, natural disasters and economics.
 Overstreet also previously worked at Fleishman-Hillard Public Relations in Washington, D.C.
 Overstreet is a graduate of Northwestern University and has an executive business management certification from the University of Texas at Austin.

 Chief Financial Officer